demeralde/cli-esp-trainer/README.md

 This trains you to distinguish an intuitive hunch from mental noise.
 True intuition should feel like a magnetic pull towards the correct number.

 If your result is statistically significant, this is a clear indication of ESP.
-The scoring levels are 6, 8.
+The milestones are 6, 8.
 10, 12, or 14 hits.
 Frequently scoring 12 or more is considered highly developed ESP.

 ### Features 📔